blue-blues/reason_data_gen/README.md

 A comprehensive pipeline for generating high-quality mathematical reasoning data using Chain-of-Thought (CoT) techniques and iterative self-improvement.

+## About

+This project aims to create a robust and efficient pipeline for generating high-quality mathematical reasoning data that can be used to train or fine-tune language models.
+By leveraging Chain-of-Thought (CoT) techniques and implementing an iterative self-improvement process, this pipeline produces step-by-step reasoning examples that help models learn how to solve complex mathematical problems.

+Key features:
+- **Flexible dataset support**: Works with multiple mathematical datasets including NuminaMath-1.5, GSM8K, MathQA, and more
+- **Distributed processing**: Supports multi-GPU setups for faster data generation
+- **Memory optimization**: Includes low-memory modes for processing large datasets
+- **Self-improvement**: Implements an iterative approach to refine and improve generated reasoning
+- **Quality evaluation**: Automatically evaluates the quality of generated reasoning

 ## Overview

 This pipeline implements a self-improving CoT data generation system that: